JonasAlfredsson/ansible-role-snapraid/README.md

       name: "D2"
 ```

-You must also have at least one content file for each parity file plus one.
+You must also have at least one content file for each parity file **plus one**.
 These content files can be in the disks used for data, parity or boot, but each
 file must be in a different disk.
+The first and primary content file is created
+inside the `conf_dir` along with the `.conf` file for this array.

-I have made so that each data disk, by
+By default it is also configured so that each data disk includes a content file
-default, includes a content file located at `{{ mount }}/.snapraid.content`,
+located at `{{ mount }}/.snapraid_{{ name }}.content`.
+This has the added
-which will also make so that the total amount of available space on the data
+benefit of making total amount of available space on the data disk
-disk remains slightly less than the full disk amount.
-This is a recommended
+**slightly less** than the full disk amount.
+This is a recommended thing to do,
-thing to do, because the parity file will be slightly larger than the amount
+because the parity file will be **slightly larger** than the amount of synced
-of synced data, and this content file is [excluded][10] from the sync, so it
+data, and this content file is [excluded][10] from the sync, so it creates a
-creates a natural buffer to hinder the parity disk from being overfilled.
+natural buffer to hinder the parity disk from being overfilled.

-Here are the remaining variables and their short explanations:
+Then there are the remaining variables and their short explanations:

 - `exclude_items` - List of files and directories to exclude.
   - Remember that all the paths are [relative][11] at the mount points.